 Setting rebound on the front fork

 - Begin with rebound at its lowest setting.
-Push down on the front fork using at least ⅓ of the travel with the brake engaged, and release quickly.
+Push down on the front fork using at least a third of the travel, with the brake engaged.
+Then release quickly.

 - Upon release, the shock will decompress.
 Repeat this step while gradually increasing the rebound setting until you get to the point where the wheel begins to leave the ground upon rebound.